gdeep141/flashcards-console-app/README.md

 # flashcards-console-app

-Reads text files from a defined folder and converts each line into a flashcard.
+Reads text files from a defined folder and converts pairs of lines into a flashcard.

-Each line is split where everything before `:::` is the front of the card and everything after is the back.

 Each folder represents an exam.